ace-of-aces/laravel-image-transform-url/docs/pages/configuring-options.md

 # Configuring Options

-This package supports a variety of options, but you may not need or want to use all of them.
+This package supports a variety of options, but you may not need all of them.
 You can configure which options are enabled in the `image-transform-url.php` configuration file.

 ```php
 /*